No, a former Duke basketball star is not going to buy the Commanders for $7 billion cash

 has submitted a bid to purchase the team for $7 billion cash.

-Davis is a logical fit - he's from the area, and has sports ownership experience as a part of the group that founded the D.C.
+— he is from the area and has sports ownership experience as a part of the group that founded the D.C.
 United MLS team, which was later sold.

-However, any bid would have to be approved by the NFL's owners, and that's where things come to an abrupt halt.
+However, any bid would have to be approved by the NFL's owners, and that is where things come to an abrupt halt.

-For one, it's not clear how Davis has obtained the cash, given that his previous business ventures have left a trail of lawsuits and allegations of bad faith.
+For one, it is not clear how Davis has obtained the cash, given that his previous business ventures have left a trail of lawsuits and allegations of bad faith.

 Davis partnered with Duke teammate Christian Laettner on a handful of housing developments after their playing days.